3-INGREDIENTS ROYAL ICING

 1. Measure water and add to a bowl.

-2. Shift Powdered Sugar into a bowl.
+2. Sift Powdered Sugar into a bowl.

 3. Stir Chefmaster Deluxe Meringue Powder into water with a hand whisk or a spatula until well incorporated.